-Scolel'te ("the tree that grows", in the Tzeltal language or also known as Scolel'Té) is a carbon capture program through reforestation activities and sustainable forest management.
-It operates within the framework of the Voluntary Carbon Bond Market since 1997.
+Scolel'te ("the tree that grows", in Tzeltal language) is a carbon capture program through reforestation activities and sustainable forest management.
+It operates within the framework of the Voluntary Carbon Market since 1997.
 With more than 2 decades of operation, it is the longest-standing project of its kind worldwide.
-It is also the pioneering project in Mexico to commercialize Certified Forest Carbon Bonds through an International Standard.
+It is also the pioneering project in Mexico to commercialize Certified Forest Carbon Offsets through an International Standard.

 Through the Scolel'te Program, AMBIO collaborates with rural communities in Chiapas, in order to contribute to the mitigation of climate change, promote social welfare through the strengthening of local capacities and promote the establishment of forest, agroforestry and sustainable management systems of community forest areas.
 This is done from an integral perspective of territorial management and community participation, in order to generate sustainable living strategies and means.

 Currently, more than 1,200 small landowners participate in this scheme, distributed in more than 90 peasant and indigenous communities in the state of Chiapas, benefiting more than 2,500 families, who receive economic incentives to protect and sustainably manage their forests and jungles.

 The Scolel'te Program is developed, implemented and certified under the International Plan Vivo Standards.
 The Plan Vivo Standard is distinguished especially by the accompaniment and support to small forest and jungle owners, who are often limited to participate in national and international programs or strategies.
 It is also a Standard for Carbon Offsets exclusively for projects located in developing countries.